 RESPs: Final Thoughts

 The benefits you can have from contributing to an RESP to save for your child’s education are substantial.
 Rules for your RESP contributions and the grants you eventually may qualify for can change over time without prior notice.
-Helpful additional information about opening, funding, and using an RESP account are all readily available online.
+Helpful additional information about opening, funding, and using an RESP account is readily available online.
 You can find it on the Government of Canada’s website or through any local financial institution that offers RESP accounts.

-- Matching grants with your deposits and tax advantages can significantly help your money for post-secondary schooling go even more further.
+- Matching grants with your deposits and tax advantages can significantly help your money for post-secondary schooling go even further.

 - Knowing how you can qualify in receiving money from the Canadian government without making deposits yourself can benefit you in the long run.